PyConAPAC/docs/guideline/cfh.md

 ## Introduction

-The PyCon APAC conference series is presently ‘owned’ by a group of active volunteers that represent PyCon organizers in various Asia Pacific countries.
+The PyCon APAC conference series is presently 'owned' by a group of active volunteers that represent PyCon organizers in various Asia Pacific countries.
 In the past, such organizers were sought to host the PyCon APAC brand of the conference as part of their in-country PyCon.
 Since the first PyCon APAC in